Building Critical Thinking and Writing Skills through Feedback, Revision, & Goal Setting

 In the beginning of the 2017 school year, the Prussing ILT was busy evaluating a number of supplemental instructional programs and tools to support their work when they found The Graide Network.
 They were immediately intrigued.
 The platform was well-aligned to support what they aimed to accomplish and provided clear wins for their students and teachers.
 But, they had one overarching question: If someone else is reading and responding to my students’ work, how I will know what to do in class the next day?
 Isn’t this my job?
 How will this actually work?

 The teachers decided to start with a small pilot.
 From the very first few assignments (including a 7th grade ELA narrative essay, a 7th grade social studies Continental Congress compare/contrast essay, and an 8th grade science lab report), the teachers were blown away.
 Rather then feeling removed, they had found a tool that elevated their instructional practice.
 Teachers loved digging into the detailed class and student data reports.
 It was an entirely new kind of performance analysis to help drive their lesson planning and instruction.
 And of course, it didn’t replace their traditional practice of reading and providing feedback themselves.
 Rather, it allowed them do more for their students - more writing opportunities, more fast feedback, and more personalized, targeted support.

 Graide Network Implementation

 Prussing teachers leverage Graide Network support to achieve strategic goals.

-With their initial concern overcome, the Graide Network pilot was rolled into a full partnership for ELA, social studies and science teachers in grades 5 through 8.
-Over the past few months, Prussing teachers have leveraged Graiders to meaningfully increase writing opportunities for their students across the curriculum and dramatically accelerate the feedback loop.
+With their initial concern overcome, the Graide Network pilot was rolled into a full partnership for ELA, social studies, and science teachers in grades 5 through 8.
+Over the past 18 months, Prussing teachers have leveraged Graiders to meaningfully increase writing opportunities for their students across the curriculum and dramatically accelerate the feedback loop.
 They have been able to accomplish other strategic goals as well, including:

 Improve Data-Driven Instruction: